 Ann Arbor, Mich., Aug.
-9, 2018 -– School of Dentistry faculty member Dr. Jan Hu has been named chair of the school’s Department of Biologic and Materials Sciences and Division of Prosthodontics.
+9, 2018 -– School of Dentistry faculty member Dr. Jan Hu has been named chair of the school’s Department of Biologic and Materials Sciences and Prosthodontics.

 Dean Laurie McCauley announced the appointment, which is effective Sept.
 1, 2018.
 Dr. Hu was selected after an international search by a committee of faculty and alumni.

 Dr. Hu is the Samuel D. Harris Collegiate Professor of Dentistry.
 Her research focuses on characterizing the molecular regulation of tooth development and determining etiologies of genetic disorders involving teeth.

 Dr. Hu is already experienced in the chair role.
 She served as the interim chair for BMSP since January 2018, and for the Department of Orthodontics and Pediatric Dentistry from July 2015 through June 2016.
 She has also served as the director of the Oral Health Sciences PhD program for the past seven years.
 Dr. Hu has held continuous funding from the NIH for 24 years and has contributed more than 150 peer-reviewed publications.

 “Jan possesses a great combination of scientific acumen, calm yet firm resolve, and valued administrative capabilities that will serve BMSP and our school well in the years ahead,” McCauley said.